domcloud/domcloud/docs/troubleshoot.md

 + Use `ssl: enforce` to redirect all insecure traffic to secure one.
 + NginX alone is capable of creating `E-Tag` cache to speed up static files delivery.
++ If you use Cloudflare, and you happen to get infinite redirection, please turn off the SSL proxy in Cloudflare.
 + We have built-in bursted rate-limit of 50 requests for 3 requests/seconds in each IP address.

 #### PHP-FPM